alexeysergeev-cm/onDesk/README.md

 6. _Webpack_
    * Webpack is a module bundler.
 It allows you to write your code in as many separate files as you need and creates a single output file for you to import into         your html file.

-### *Hosting*
+### **Hosting**
 1. Heroku
    * Heroku is a platform as a service that enables developers to build, run, and operate applications entirely in the cloud.

 ## Features

 Logged-in users have access to all of the projects, including personal and team ones.
-Utilizing `JQuery` and `DOM` manipulation, users can choose a desired background for their desk to offer enhanced UX.
+Utilizing `JQuery` and `DOM` manipulation, users can choose a desired background for their desk to offer an enhanced UX.

 ```javascript
 chooseBackground(e){